 Self guided tour in the Rijksmuseum with a toddler

-You’ll probably spent only a couple of minutes next to each exhibit and will move quickly around.
+You’ll probably spend only a couple of minutes next to each exhibit and will move quickly around.
 Walking between the exhibits, getting from one part of the museum to another, occasional chat with (very friendly) guards there, was also making him entertained all the time.
-I’ve written approximate time we’ve spent at any of these points, so you can also get a better idea.
+I’ve written the approximate time we’ve spent at any of these points, so you can also get a better idea.

 #1 – In front of the building – 5 min

 Rijksmuseum building is quite an impressive itself.
 Walk through the tunnel and imagine about how, many years ago, when the museum was built, horse riders and carriages were passing through it.
 There is a band performing there very often.
-So, you can stop for a while and enjoy in some classical music.
+So, you can stop for a while and enjoy some classical music.
 There are also big windows there through which you can see inside the museum.
 The view is quite impressive.

 #2 – Rijksmuseum Restaurant – 30 min